EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ##### Hashing exposure – Freq+DB$^k$
 The hash function is characterized by a collision factor, denoting the number of attribute values that on average collide on the same index value.

-There are different possible mappings of plaintext values in index values, w.r.t. the constraints imposed by frequencies.
+There are different possible mappings of plaintext values in index values, with regard to the constraints imposed by frequencies.
 Need to enumerate the different mappings by using an adaptation of Pisinger’s algorithm for the subset sum problem.
 Compute the exposure coefﬁcient for each mapping.

 ----------------------------------------------------------------

 #### Hashing exposure – DB+DB$^k$
 The RCV-graph built on plaintext and encrypted data are not identical.

 Different vertexes of the plaintext RCV-graph may collapse to the same encrypted RCV-graph vertex.
 The number of edges connecting row vertexes to value vertexes in the plaintext and encrypted RCV-graph is the same.
 The problem becomes ﬁnding a correct matching between the edges of the plaintext RCV-graph and the edges of the encrypted RCV-graph.

 ----------------------------------------------------------------